Welcome to the Phantacea Comic Book Page

 Launching of the Cosmic Express' and features the first appearance

-cover but, at the time, a number of superhero fans, Sim included,
+Some of these are depicted on the back cover but, at the time, a number of superhero fans, Sim included,

-were quite taken by one character, -- Baron Justice II!
+were quite taken by one character — Baron Justice II!

 Despite his prominence in this issue, even as plain,